 - No special maintenance is needed other than good oral hygiene each day.

 - Veneers typically require less removal of tooth enamel than crowns.

 - Before a veneer is made, your teeth and gums must be healthy.
 Our doctors can treat any problems before your veneers are made.

 - There may be a period of adjustment, a few days to a week, to get used to the feel of your restored teeth.

 - Although veneers generally require little removal of tooth enamel, the process cannot be undone once the enamel is removed.

 - Patients who clench or grind their teeth are not good candidates for veneers because the thin veneers may chip or break.
-If you clench or grind, Dr. Tully may suggest a plastic dental night guard to be worn while sleeping, which can help reduce stress on the teeth.
+If you clench or grind, Our doctors may suggest a plastic dental night guard to be worn while sleeping, which can help reduce stress on the teeth.